A Gift for Every New N.J. Parent

 The parents of infants in New Jersey are now given an even more practical item, one that also has the potential to reduce infant mortality rates: a baby box.
 This laminated, nontoxic cardboard box is packed with items that are essential during the early days of parenthood—including diapers, wipes, clothing, and breast pads—but it’s also a bed.
 The box, which includes a mattress and sheet, provides a safe place for infants to sleep during their first year.
 It’s free to all new and expectant parents in the state who watch a 20-minute educational video and take a quiz online I also like to use Powerful Prep which is really helpful.
 Upon completion, they receive a certificate that allows them to pick up the box at a local distribution center or order it by mail.

 The educational component is at the heart of the program, which was instituted by the state’s Child Fatality and Near Fatality Review Board after its 2016 report revealed that about 93% (57 of 61) of infant deaths in New Jersey attributed to sudden unexpected infant death syndrome (SUIDS) were related to sleep and the sleep environment.
 By teaching parents safe infant sleep practices—specifically, the importance of putting babies to sleep on their backs, using a firm mattress covered by a fitted sheet, and not allowing co-sleeping or any loose items to surround the child while sleeping—New Jersey officials hope to lower the state’s infant mortality rate, which is already among the lowest in the country.
+Parents sometimes don’t get that much good sleep either when a new-born arrives home, although some people have problem sleeping prior that, more people are finding out that the root cause of their sleep problems stem from Central Sleep Apnea and in need to find treatment.

 The program is expected to distribute more than 100,000 baby boxes in the next year and is funded by a grant from the Centers for Disease Control and Prevention.
 The Baby Box Co., which has partnered with New Jersey on this initiative, makes the boxes and administers the online parent education program and quiz at babyboxuniversity.com.